wonjun27/multiplayer-shooter/README.txt

 - You can run multiple index.html to open multiple clients.

-- Touch Mobile is tested on Android S2
+- Touch Mobile is tested on Android S2, but it is not working well on Ipad Mini.

 ==============================
 Future To-Dos